SlimeVR/SlimeVR-Docs-Site/src/tools/linux-installation.md

 ### 1. Open the latest workflow run

-Click on the title of the latest workflow run, this is simply an example and the exact one at the top will change.
+Click on the title of the latest workflow run, this is simply an example; the exact one at the top will change.

 ### 2. Download the desired artifact